 At the end of Dreamfall, Kian was arrested for failing to kill April Ryan, The Scorpion.
-After one of the other soldiers who had been following him does so, he is arrested for Aposte and tossed into jail where he has been since then.
+After one of the other soldiers who had been following him does so, he is arrested for apostasy and tossed into jail where he has been since then.
 Kian was an Apostle – directly answerable to the Six of the Azadi Empire.
-Kian is a believer in the Azadi Goddess of whom little is known, but his travels in Dreamfal meeting the Magical races and being exposed to another culture seem to have made him doubt the people in charge.
-Now, after a year in Friar’s Keep, he seems to have abdicated life and just want to die moving onto the Next Life.
+Kian is a believer in the Azadi Goddess, of whom little is known, but his travels in Dreamfall, meeting the Magical races, and being exposed to another culture seem to have made him doubt the people in charge.
+Now, after a year in Friar’s Keep, he seems to have abdicated life and just wants to die, moving on to the next Life.

-The key theme around Kian has always been about belief, closed mindedness and change.
-Exposed to new ideas, he has been forced to grow and in that cell he was able to stop thinking.
-Now, with his beliefs changing, his questioning of the state he has to wonder who he is and what defines him.
+The key theme around Kian has always been about belief, closed-mindedness, and change.
+Exposed to new ideas, he has been forced to grow, and in that cell, he was able to stop thinking.
+Now, with his beliefs changing, and his questioning of the state, he has to wonder who he is and what defines him.
 What is right?
-Finding a balance between belief and right, between what the Goddess says and what the government speaking in her name say is a tough thing.
+Finding a balance between belief and right, between what the Goddess says and what the government speaking in her name says, is a tough thing.

-The rebels have decided though to upset Kian’s little plan of dying easily with staging a breakout here.
-A riot starts and that gets most of the guards attention while Kian and the Rebel Captain work their way out solving various puzzles until they reach the top.
-There, Kian learns how he will be leaving… by magic – and blood magic at that.
-Kian here is faced yet again with it for his religion is against that, his people in fact segregated and have been ruthlessly calling the magical races in Marcuria.
+The rebels have decided, though, to upset Kian’s little plan of dying easily by staging a breakout here.
+A riot starts, and that gets most of the guard's attention while Kian and the Rebel Captain work their way out, solving various puzzles until they reach the top.
+There, Kian learns how he will be leaving, by magic – and blood magic at that.
+Kian here is faced yet again with it, for his religion is against that, his people in fact segregated and have been ruthlessly calling the magical races in Marcuria.

-While Friar’s Keep is well rendered, with the lack of scenes outside of it (Just one on the Azadi Tower that is not clearly identified as such), Arcadia is sadly not well established nor are the conflicts beyond a general rebellion.
-Much of what I talked about above is drawing extremely heavily on Dreamfall knowledge of Kian’s character and Marcuria that isn’t established in Book 1 sadly.
+While Friar’s Keep is well rendered, with the lack of scenes outside of it (Just one on the Azadi Tower that is not clearly identified as such), Arcadia is sadly not well established, nor are the conflicts beyond a general rebellion.
+Much of what I talked about above is drawing extremely heavily on Dreamfall's knowledge of Kian’s character and Marcuria, which isn’t established in Book 1, sadly.

-The gameplay here hits a slog, with the audio from Saga’s baby noises irritating, the slower movement and the *shudder* slight bit of stealth play (go around the back of the room to avoid dada).
-There’s lots of questions, weak play here and not much less.
+The gameplay here hits a slog, with the audio from Saga’s baby noises irritating, the slower movement, and the *shudder* slight bit of stealth play (go around the back of the room to avoid dada).
+There are lots of questions, weak play here, and not much less.

-On the whole, I found Dreamfall Chapters: The Longest Journey – Book 1: Rebirth to be very well done though it was lacking in a couple places.
-The length at 3 hours was somewhat disappointing as one would have hoped for something more around 5 hours per Book to tell the story and explore especially with 2 protagonists and worlds to go through.
-The short run time sadly is most notable in Kian’s story where the world he’s in isn’t allowed to establish itself – who the Azadi are, what world this is and such aren’t allowed time to be seen.
-The lack of the interactive story recap at this point is also most notable here, as while it helps inform on Zoë it is much more essential to having any grounding in the Arcadia plot.
+On the whole, I found Dreamfall Chapters Book 1 Rebirth to be very well done though it was lacking in a couple of places.
+The length of 3 hours was somewhat disappointing as one would have hoped for something more, around 5 hours per Book to tell the story and explore, especially with 2 protagonists and worlds to go through.
+The short running time, sadly is most notable in Kian’s story where the world he’s in isn’t allowed to establish itself – who the Azadi are, what world this is and such aren’t allowed time to be seen.
+The lack of the interactive story recap at this point is also most notable here, as while it helps inform on Zoë, it is much more essential to have any grounding in the Arcadia plot.